TYPO3/tailor/README.md

     TYPO3_API_PASSWORD=<your-t3o-password>

 **Note**: For an overview of all available environment variables, have a look at the `.env.dist` file.

+**Note**: You can also add environment variables directly on executing a command.
+This overrides any variable, defined in the `.env` file.

+Example:

+    TYPO3_API_TOKEN="someToken" TYPO3_EXTENSION_KEY="ext_key" bin/tailor ter:details

+This will display the extension details for extension `ext_key` if `someToken` is valid (not expired/revoked and having at least the `extension:read` scope assigned).

 ## Installation